arseneney11/Codelabs1102/README.md

 Followed the step-by-step instructions from the Codelab.

-Implemented Material Design components in Flutter.
+Implemented Material Design components, structure and layout in Flutter.

 Customized and tested UI elements.